 "You couldn't miss me.
 My routine's the same every day."

 He gave her a final hesitating smile as he ducked his head, scooting past her and toward the lobby.
 The overhead chandelier cast a blaring yellow light around the room, its electric candles burning through their glass bulbs.
 The electric sign on the wall burned with a light of its own, gigantic letters that screamed MELIES INN roaring along at speeds nearly too fast to read.
 As he walked along he glanced uncomfortably at a cabinet so large it was elephantine.
 It would easily require the strength of nine or ten burly men to lift and leaned just so slightly forward.
-It was an ominously large thing that seemed quite like an unflappable Warden peering onto those who passed beneath its sights.
-That it sat at just slight an angle made him nervous.
+Arthur was incredibly observant and the sight of such a thing even leaning even just a few degrees forward made him shiver.
 He was an anxious person all around though, and shook off the feeling.
 Instead he focused on the entry to the bar room.
-He passed through and underneath, departing from light into dark.
-The room filled with small circles of light cast along the walls by the overhead globe.
-Low burning candles sat upon a multitude of tables filling the vast room, while a bar lined with neon blue lights filled up the far right wall.
+He passed through and underneath the arch leading to a drastically different area.
+He departed from light into dark, a room filled with small circles of light cast along the walls by the overhead globe.
+Low burning lights sat upon a multitude of tables filling the vast room, while a bar lined with neon blue lights filled up the far right world.
 Without hesitation he moved to it, hands sliding along the bar as he greeted the man beyond with a nod.

 Rossen raised a hand.
 "Good to see you again, Jack."

 The man nodded in return, his globular face lined with a brush-like moustache that painted his lips.
 "Ello Arthur.
 Good as always."

 "Right, right. "

 "Vodka soda, a little heavier on the vodka than usual."

 "More than rough.
 I'm barely making any progress on this book.
 Hell, I'm not making any progress on it.
 Just… All I do is stare at the damned paper until I yank myself away a few hours later.
 My room looks like a garbage site."